varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   This chapter covers the VCL subroutines where you customize the behavior of Varnish.
+   This section covers the VCL subroutines where you customize the behavior of Varnish.
-   However, this chapter does not define caching policies.
+   However, this section does not define caching policies.
    VCL subroutines can be used to: add custom headers, change the appearance of the Varnish error message, add HTTP redirect features in Varnish, purge content, and define what parts of a cached object is unique.

-   After this chapter, you should know what all the VCL subroutines can be used for.
+   After this section, you should know what all the VCL subroutines can be used for.
    You should also be ready to dive into more advanced features of Varnish and VCL.

    ..
 Note::